bunyaminergen/awesome-speech-dataset/README.md

 _Reasons: Insufficient information, extracted/derived from another dataset, not open source, specific tasks, out of date, etc._

-* **Insufficient information:** Lack of accompanying research paper, missing uploading steps, absence of metadata or data dictionary, and unclear or unspecified annotation, dataset sources, or registration details.
+* **Insufficient information:** Lack of accompanying research paper, missing downloading steps, absence of metadata or data dictionary, and unclear or unspecified annotation, dataset sources, or recording/collecting details.

 * **Extracted/Derived from another dataset:** Dataset has been derived or extracted from another pre-existing dataset.